 Your baby may need special equipment, treatment or medicine after he leaves the hospital.
 Your baby’s provider and the staff at the hospital can help you with these things and teach you how to take care of your baby.
 They also can help you find parent support groups and other resources in your area that may be able to help you care for your baby.

-See also: Babies born 3 to 6 weeks early, The premature infant: how old is my baby?, Understanding your premature infant, The NICU experience, Preterm labor and birth, March of Dimes Prematurity Campaign, The NICU Family Support program
+See also: Babies born 3 to 6 weeks early, The premature infant: how old is my baby?, Becoming a parent in the NICU, Preterm labor and birth, March of Dimes Prematurity Campaign, The NICU Family Support program